choonghyunryu/dlookr/README.md

 Cases where predictors are categorical variable:

 The following example shows the relationship between `ShelveLoc` and the target variable `US`.
-The predictor variable `ShelveLoc` is a categorical variable.
-In this case, it shows the `contingency table` of two variables.
-The `summary()` function performs `independence test` on the contingency table.
+The predictor variable `ShelveLoc` is categorical.
+This case illustrates the `contingency table` of two variables.
+The `summary()` function performs an `independence test` on the contingency table.

 ``` r
 # If the variable of interest is a categorical variable